Draft.dev

 Pro tip: When applying, make sure to include a cover letter for a technical writer position so you can showcase your capabilities and show how you can be a good fit.

-My Experience as a Remote Technical Writer
+My Journey as a Remote Technical Writer at Draft.dev

 I’m thrilled to say that my time as a technical writer has been incredibly positive.
 It’s also been quite the journey.
 My exposure to different topics has grown exponentially over time, and I’ve had the opportunity to work with some amazing people the world over.
 I’ve harnessed many digital communications channels and productivity tools, and operated within different content production processes.